Keyboard shortcuts

 • signals.euro-fx

-The name is folded into the gov fingerprint; a typo propagates through every confluence derivation.
+The name is folded into the coalition fingerprint; a typo propagates through every module derivation.
 Pick once.
 Rename via a new instance name, never via in-place edit.

-Step 3 — decide which basic services to ship
+Step 3 — decide which modules to ship

-One basic service suffices for a minimal gov. Atlas is the usual first choice:
+One module suffices for a minimal coalition.
+Atlas is the usual first choice:

-• Small state machine — one CitizenCard commit per referenced citizen.
+• Small state machine — one MemberCard commit per referenced member.

 • Low trust requirement — usually non-TDX, majority- honest.

-• High utility — integrators pin the Atlas in their own docs as the canonical gov-composition reference.
+• High utility — integrators pin the Atlas in their own docs as the canonical coalition-composition reference.

-Ship Almanac, Chronicle, and Passport on their own schedules.
+Ship Almanac and Chronicle on their own schedules.
 Specifications in basic services.

-A concrete cross-citizen problem (paired-bundle auctions, cross-chain attribution, oracle/lattice correlation) motivates commissioning the relevant confluence beyond the basic services.
-Each confluence is a separate crate and committee; do not conflate them.
+A concrete cross-member problem (paired-bundle auctions, cross-chain attribution, oracle/lattice correlation) motivates commissioning a relevant organism beyond the modules.
+Each organism is a separate crate and committee; organisms are coalition-independent, so the same organism may also be referenced by other coalitions.

 use builder::LatticeConfig;

-pub const ETHEREUM_MAINNET: LatticeConfig = /* from ethereum.mainnet operator */;
+pub const ETHEREUM_MAINNET: LatticeConfig<'static> = /* from ethereum.mainnet operator */;

-pub const UNICHAIN_MAINNET: LatticeConfig = /* from unichain.mainnet operator */;
+pub const UNICHAIN_MAINNET: LatticeConfig<'static> = /* from unichain.mainnet operator */;

 role: "oracle",